 At the beginning of each year, the Compensation Committee recommends and the Board of Directors approves new "Base Plan" and "Incremental Plan" corporate objectives for the Management Incentive Plan.
 The objectives are established and measured on an annual basis to better align personal objectives with the direction and objectives of the company.
 When these objectives are established and approved, each objective, and, if applicable, the subparts to each objective, is weighted and assigned a percentage value relative to the "Base Plan" or "Incremental Plan" corporate objectives taken as a whole.
 At that time, the Compensation Committee also establishes the maximum bonus amount for each of our executive officers, based on a set percentage of each executive officer's base salary, that the "Base Plan" and "Incremental Plan" corporate objectives are worth (see table below).
 The Compensation Committee may modify or reweight the objectives during the course of the fiscal year, if necessary, to reflect changes in our business plan.
-To date, the Compensation Committee has not made any mid-year modifications to the objectives.

 Under the terms of the Management Incentive Plan, if participants achieve the designated "Base Plan" objectives, they are entitled to receive a bonus equal to a "Base Plan" percentage of their base salary for the year.
-In addition, to the "Base Plan" bonus amount, participants are also eligible to receive an additional bonus equal to the designated "Incremental Plan" percentage of their base salary if certain additional "Incremental Plan" objectives are achieved.
-The bonus percentages that may be paid to the named executive officers under the 2010 "Base Plan" and "Incremental Plan" are set forth in the table below:
+In addition to the "Base Plan" bonus amount, participants are also eligible to receive an additional bonus equal to the designated "Incremental Plan" percentage of their base salary if certain additional "Incremental Plan" objectives are achieved.
+The bonus percentages that may be paid to the named executive officers under the 2013 "Base Plan" and "Incremental Plan" are set forth in the table below:

-Title "Base Plan" (bonus as percentage of salary) "Incremental Plan" (bonus as percentage ofsalary) Maximum Bonus (as a percentage of salary)
+Tido "Base Plan" (bonus as percentage "Incremental Plan" (bonus as percentage of Maximum Bonus (as a percentage

+Title of salary) salary) of salary)

 President and CEO 40% 10% 50%

 Chief Financial Officer 32% 8% 40%

 Senior Vice President 32% 8% 40%

 Vice President 24% 6% 30%